kristheticcc/INVENTORY-SYSTEM-CPP/README.md

 # INVENTORY SYSTEM (C++)

-This project is a simple inventory management system written in C++.
+This project is an inventory management system written in C++.
 It allows users to add, delete, and display items in an inventory list.
 The system uses C++ features like classes, objects, file handling, and Standard Template Library (STL) containers and iterators.

 ## Features